 Types of Travel Insurance

-It’s important to know what coverages you will need before purchasing travel insurance.
+It’s important to know what coverage you will need before purchasing travel insurance.
 The main types of insurance are:

 - Trip Cancellation Insurance